Polaris RZR driving off-road with text Polaris RZR Drive Belt Guide.

 • Belt removal tool and clutch puller

-• Torque wrench (with the correct sockets)
+• Torque wrench

-• Lint-free rags and brake cleaner (non-residue)
+• Lint-free rags and non-residue cleaner

-• Scotch-Brite pad for gentle de-glazing
+• Scotch-Brite pad for de-glazing

 • IR thermometer for quick temp checks

-Choosing by Power, Tires & Load (practical examples)
+Choosing by Power, Tires & Load

 Common Mistakes to Avoid